jbonigomes/mindgap/README.md

+# Mind'Gap
-# Mind'Gap, the app that allows you to track re-occuring tasks
+## The app that allows you to track re-occuring tasks

-## Ensure you have Meteor installed:
+### Ensure you have Meteor installed:

     $ curl https://install.meteor.com/ | sh

-## Run the following to start the server:
+### Run the following to start the server:

     $ meteor

+### Providing you have XCode and/or the Android SDK's configured correctly:

+    $ meteor run ios
+    $ meteor run android